MarioSieg/Corium/README.md

 * 64-bit double precision float.
 * Can hold values from -2.22507•10−308  to approximately 1.79769•10308.
 * This type is used as the default type for real number calculations.
-* The ‘f’ suffix is used to make an uint literal.
 * The equivalent in other C style languages is "double".

 <h4>bool</h4>